ishriya/mitm/README.md

 ## config.yaml

 mitmproxy share a common YAML configuration file located at ~/.mitmproxy/config.yaml.
 This file controls options - typed values that determine the behaviour of mitmproxy.
-In this example, the default config file is used hence it need not be explicitly given.

 ## mitmdump